olivierlacan/ovid/README.md

 because those have proven unreliable.

 The following methods can be inspected on each state listed in `states/`:
-- `testing_gallery_url`: URL to the general state or county gallery of ArcGIS data
+- `gallery_url`: general state or county gallery of ArcGIS data
-- `testing_feature_url`: URL to the ArcGIS Feature Layer used as a source
+- `cases_feature_url`: individual case datra
-- `testing_data_url`: URL to the JSON query outputing data from the Feature Layer.
+- `counties_feature_url`: county-level aggregate data
-- `dashboard_url`: URL to the state or county dashboard we sourced to find the relevant Feature Layer
+- `dashboard_url`: state or county dashboard sourced for feature layers

 ## Usage